chhotii-alex/potential-spork/README.md

+Let's say you want to split a file into two, but you want to keep the git history-- i.e. you want "blame" to tell you who authored a line of code after the split.
+A fellow at Microsoft wrote a tutorial on doing that: https://devblogs.microsoft.com/oldnewthing/20190916-00/?p=102892

+However, Chen's recipe runs into trouble in the case where one of the split files is to have the same name as the original combined file.

 Here's an update to Chen's demo, in this case keeping one of the split files having the same name as the original.
 There's a couple of non-intuitive steps here.
 Initial setup, making a repo (with the current branch name v1) with one "big" file:
 ```